openstack/cinder/doc/source/devref/unit_tests.rst

 **Running Tests from Shared Folders**

-If you are running the unit tests from a shared folder, you may see tests start to fail or stop completely as a result of Python lockfile issues [#f4]_.
+If you are running the unit tests from a shared folder, you may see tests start to fail or stop completely as a result of Python lockfile issues.
 You can get around this by manually setting or updating the following line in ``cinder/tests/conf_fixture.py``::